Thornton-Eildon District Football & Netball Club: Origins

 The Thornton Football Club, was founded in 1920 and competed in the Alexandra and Yea Football Association for 4 seasons.
 The club participated in that league until 1923 before closing the doors for four years.
 Thornton being a small town situated on the Goulburn River had a small population and often resulted in player shortages.

 In 1929 they reformed and competed in the new Upper Goulburn Junior FA winning the premiership in 1931 and 1932.
 The competition merged with the Mansfield Line Association to form the Mansfield/Alexandra FA in 1934.
 Thornton were runners-up in the new competition but they later went into recess because of World War II.

 Reforming again in 1945, the club won premierships in 1948 and were runners up in 1947.

 The Acheron Valley Football Club had a short history, they formed at the same time Thornton reformed in 1929 and were part of the Upper Goulburn JFA for two seasons before going into recess because of the Great Depression.
 They again reform at the same time Thornton did in 1945.

-In 1949 Thornton merged with Acheron Valley to form the Thornton – Acheron Valley Football Club and entered the Big league of the Waranga North East FL which was a very strong country league.
+In 1949 Thornton merged with Acheron Valley to form the Thornton – Acheron Valley Football Club and entered the Big league of the Waranga North East Football Association which was a very strong country league.
 The club adopted to the North Melbourne blue and white stripes that year.
 Initially successful the new club played off in the 1949 Grand Final only to lose to Broadford by three points.
 They were minor premiers in 1951 but went out in straight sets.
 By the mid-1950s the club was sliding down the ladder, finishing a distance last in 1955 and 1956.
 Needing an injection of more players the club looked at the expansion work of the Eildon Dam and the growing township of Eildon.